moke8198/moke8198.github.io/_posts/2017-08-17-Concert-Review.md

 Wind, Kongmeng Liew: I could feel the impressionistic qualities in the music quite well.
 However, there was almost no surprise or interest in the music.

 RipPed feAtheRs, Darren Sng: These feathers are certainly ripped.
-Sounded like a getting hit by a truck, plane, and rocketship at the same time.
+Sounded like getting hit by a truck, plane, and rocketship at the same time.
 Had a quiet ending, but that wasn't nice either.

 Timang Burung, Yii Kah Hoe: Had quite a few colours, and remained interesting throughout.
 Nothing very special, but it was nice.
 Not enough to warrant a second hearing.